County Cork Ireland · Co. Cork · Crossbarry Save · Share

 Staying overnight

-There's nowhere to stay.
-Bandon is 8km away; Kinsale is 15km.
+There is nowhere to stay in Crossbarry.
+Bandon is about 13km west; Kinsale is roughly the same to the east.
 Both have beds and food.
-This is a stop, not a destination.
+This is a stop, not a base.

 ×